Cover image "So What's The Deal With Fast Fashion?

 Person who is sewing

-Filthy fast fashion Practices
+Filthy Fast Fashion Practices

 A recent article by the Daily Maverick detailed how international e-commerce giants, like Shein, are undercutting our local South African retailers.
 Albeit imperfect, groups like Take-a-lot & TFG are feeling the implications of cheap clothing being pumped into the country, not to mention all the local, slow made retailers who are trying to redeem our fashion industry.